snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 ### Count the number of users per day

-First we have to get the distinct users per day (or *unique* users per day), so we'll have one row per user per day.
+First we have to get the distinct users per day (or *unique* users per day), to get one row per user per day.
 Then we repeat as above to group by day and count the users in each group:

 {% highlight scala %}
 scala> dfWithDate.